 Splines to SVG

-Given an ordered set of points, a spline will connect them with a smooth curve.
+Definition: Given an ordered set of points, an interpolating-spline connects them in sequence with a smooth curve.

 This article is a contribution to the effort to include splines in the SVG spec.